-Figures 10 and 11 show $\Delta\theta$ for the horizontal magnetic field and its time derivative respectively.
+Figures 10 and 11 show the standard deviation of $\Delta \theta$ for the horizontal magnetic field and its time derivative respectively.
 There is a clear difference in their behavior.
-The standard deviation of ${\bf H}$ is increasing faster when T<30 min.
+The standard deviation of $\Delta \theta$ of H is increasing faster when T < 30 min.
 After that, the increase is less steep, but there is no asymptotic value reached even after several hours.
-For $d{\bf H}/dt$, an asymptotic value is reached quickly, just after about two minutes.
-This behavior was seen at all the studied stations.
-Also considering the mean values for $\Delta\theta$ yields similar results, which are not shown here.
+This behavior is similar with